ADVISORI Logo

 Process and Control Landscapes

 Development of comprehensive process and control landscapes that create transparency about GRC-relevant processes, controls, and their relationships.
-We support you in establishing a holistic view that enables effective GRC management and continuous optimization.
+We support you in establishing a comprehensive view that enables effective GRC management and continuous optimization.

 • Mapping of end-to-end processes with GRC touchpoints